From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Discussion

-One might ask if the physics related to the spectral functions studied above is observable.
+The above results rather naturally lead to the following two questions:\\ First, a relatively important role played by the Trugman processes in obtaining the observed spectrum in 2D means that the the spectral function is momentum-dependent and the hole can be thought as delocalised~\cite{Tru88}.
+Is it then justified to think of the hole in the ground state as being ``confined'' (as discussed above)?
+This paradox can be resolved by realising that the Trugman processes almost do not affect the probability distribution $\{P_n\}$ which is of the superexponential type (see discussion in Sec.~\ref{sec:2DPn}) and thus the hole in the ground state can indeed be well-described as being confined in a (discrete) linear potential.\\ Second, one might ask if the physics related to the spectral functions studied above is observable.
 There exists a number of compounds which can possibly be modeled by the $t$--$J_z$ Hamiltonian---these are predominantly the 1D Ising-like antiferromagnetic chains of BaCo$_2$V$_2$O$_8$~\cite{Kim07,Gre15,Fau18} and SrCo$_2$V$_2$O$_8$~\cite{Wan15,Wan18}, the 2D ferromagnets with alternating orbital order found in K$_2$CuF$_4$~\cite{Bie16,Bie17} and Cs$_2$AgF$_4$~\cite{Dag08,Woh08}, and maybe even \textit{partially} the high-$T_c$ cuprates~\cite{Ebr14}.
 Thus, we expect that the angle resolved photoemission spectra (ARPES) obtained on these crystals should be qualitatively similar to the spectra shown in \mbox{Figs.~\ref{fig:2}--\ref{fig:3}} (once the magnon-magnon interactions are included).
-This, however, could have already been predicted using the existing results reporting the spectral functions of the 1D \cite{Sor98,Sma07a,Sma07} and 2D \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Che99,Che00,Che02,Rie01,Mas15} $t$--$J_z$ model.
-A far more interesting consequence of the spectral function study is merely theoretical: it shows that the qualitative differences between the 1D and 2D spectral functions originates solely in the different role played by the magnon-magnon interactions in the 1D and 2D models.
+This, however, could have already been predicted using the existing results reporting the spectral functions of the 1D \cite{Sor98,Sma07a,Sma07} and 2D \cite{Bul68,Tru88,Mac91,Bar89,Mar91,Sta96,Ram98,Che99,Che00,Che02,Rie01,Mas15} $t$--$J_z$ model.
+A far more interesting consequence of the present spectral function study is merely theoretical: it shows that the qualitative differences between the 1D and 2D spectral functions originate solely in the different role played by the magnon-magnon interactions in the 1D and 2D models.